Solving for multi-class: a survey and synthesis: Numerical trials

 \section{Numerical trials}

 We wish to test the ideas laid out in the earlier sections of this paper on some real datasets.
 To this end, we will test eight different datasets using six configurations solved using four different methods.
-The configurations are: one-vs-one, one-vs.-rest, orthogonal partioning, ``adjacent'' partitioning (see below), an arbitray tree, and a tree generated from a bottom-up dendrogram using the Hausdorf metric.
-The solution methods are: constrained least squares \citep{Lawson_Hanson1995}, matrix inverse which is specific to one-vs.-one, the iterative method designed for orthogonal partitioning, and recursively which is appropriate only for hierarchical or tree-based configurations.
+The configurations are: one-vs-one, one-vs.-rest, orthogonal partioning, an arbitray tree, and a tree generated from a bottom-up dendrogram using the Hausdorf metric.
+We also introduce a new type of error-correcting code which we refer to as {\it adjacent} partitioning--see below.
+The solution methods are: constrained least squares, matrix inverse which is specific to one-vs.-one, the iterative method designed for orthogonal partitioning, and recursively which is appropriate only for hierarchical or tree-based configurations.

 The control language allows us to represent any type of multi-class configuration relatively succinctly, including different parameters used for the binary classifiers.
-To illustrate the operation of the empirical partitioning, here are control files for the shuttle dataset.
+To illustrate the operation of the empirical partitioning, here are two control files for the shuttle dataset.
 The arbitrary, balanced tree is as follows:

 While the empirically-designed tree is:

 Note that the shuttle dataset is very unbalanced, as listed in Table \ref{shuttle_dist}, hence the empirically-designed tree looks more like a chain as illustrated in Figure \ref{shuttle_tree}.
 To solve the hierarchical models using least-squares, they were first translated to non-hierarchical error-correcting codes, as discussed in Section \ref{hierarchical}.
 The above, for instance, becomes: